rendi-api/ffmpeg-cheatsheet/README.md

-# FFmpeg Video Automation Cheat Sheet
+# FFmpeg Cheatsheet for Video Automation

 A categorized collection of FFmpeg commands for video automation pipelines.